cknitin/C-Sharp-Interview-Questions-and-Answers/README.md

 Error
 error CS0050: Inconsistent accessibility: return type 'Test.Test1' is less accessible than method 'Test.TestShow()'

+# Garbage Collection
+When we are developing any application in dot net memory is the most important concern.
+The key purpose of garbage collection is automatic memory management.
+There are two ways to clear the memory
+ * Manually
+ * Automatic

+Manually memory management lead to the error so we generally don’t use it.
+So we prefer the AMM i.e. Automatic Memory Management in this technique garbage collector remove the dead objects from memory.

+#### Benefits
+* No need worry about memory management.
+* It allocate on heap every efficiently.
+* Deallocate the memory from unused objects and keep the memory from future use.

+There are two types of object
+Live objects
+Dead objects

+Heap memory is divided in 3 generation
+Generation 0
+Generation 1
+Generation 2

+#### Generation 0
+It is contains the most youngest object.
+When ever we create a object using new keyword it always get allocated memory in generation 0, if there is not enough space in generation 0 then garbage collector promoted the generation 0 objects to the generation 1.

+#### Generation 1
+It contain the long live objects, it act as a buffer between generation 0 and generation 1.
+It also follows the same rules if there is no enough space in generation 1 the garbage collector will promoted the long live object from generation 1 to generation 1.

+#### Generation 2
+It contain the longest lived object.

+#### How to ensure its a dead object
+It check the for application root if application root is any of its object, it also proving the reference of the object the garbage collector does not remove it.

+#### Garbage Collector has 3 phases.
+ #### Marking Phase
+      Create the list of live objects

+ #### Reallocating Phase
+      It update the reference object

+ #### Compacting Phase
+      Clear the unused objects from the heap memory.

 # What is the difference between “dispose” and “finalize” variables in C#?
 Dispose - This method uses interface – “IDisposable” interface and it will free up both managed and unmanaged codes like – database connection, files etc.